JustinHuPrime/StackLang/README.md

 ## Getting Started

 A StackLang interpreter has been implemented in C++.
 This interpreter is built using the C++17 standard, and compiled using g++.
 However, this project should be able to be built on any system.
 The included makefile is set up to compile the interpreter on a Linux/Unix-like system using g++.
+For a complete language reference, see the [documentation pages](https://techteamai.github.io/StackLang/index.html).

 ### Prerequisites